 A Brief review of my work for REP-LI

 I established the Research and Education Project of Long Island (REP-LI) in 1984 in order to provide a non-profit tax-exempt arm for the developing progressive movement on Long Island.
 From then until our re-organization around 2006, I served as its volunteer Executive Director.
-Since then I have served as the Secretary of the REP-LI Executive Board.
+After that, I served as the Secretary of the REP-LI Executive Board until 2019.

 I led the research effort that resulted in the publication by the LIPC of its pathbreaking 1996 report “Long Island 2020: a Greenprint for a Sustainable Long Island,” that catalyzed the movement for sustainability on Long Island.
 Much of the final document was also written by me.